HL7/fhir/guides/daf2/pages/_includes/daf-core-patient-summary.md

 2. One or more languages spoken in `Patient.communication.language` which has an [required](http://hl7-fhir.github.io/terminologies.html#required) binding to:
     -    [Common Languages]
 3. One or more races codes in [US Core Patient Race] extension which:
-    - Must include at least one code from [US Core Race Category]
+    - Must include at least one code from [OMB Race Categories]
     - May include additional codes from [US Core Race]

 4. An ethnicitiy code in [US Core Patient Ethnicity] extension which which has an [required](http://hl7-fhir.github.io/terminologies.html#required) binding to: